Felony DUI – An Overview

 - Driving with a passenger under fourteen years of age.

 As you can see, with each additional DUI conviction, the penalties become more and more severe.
 By the fourth conviction you could be facing a significant period of incarceration.
-Therefore, if you are charged with any DUI offense, it is extremely important that you contact an attorney as soon as soon as possible.
+Therefore, if you are charged with any DUI offense, it is extremely important that you contact an attorney as soon as possible.

 Call us today at 619-535-7150 to schedule your FREE consultation.